U.S. plans to sell Black Hawk helicopters to Thailand

-BANGKOK The United States plans to sell four Black Hawk helicopters to Thailand after initially suspending their sale following a 2014 military coup.
+BANGKOK (Reuters) - The United States plans to sell four Black Hawk helicopters to Thailand after initially suspending their sale following a 2014 military coup.

 "The United States government has approved our purchase order for the four helicopters," army chief General Chalermchai Sitthisart told reporters on Thursday, adding that the army already had 12 Black Hawk helicopters.